tylanbm/TRYNDRAW/README.md

 ### The Gallery Screen <a name="gallery"></a>

-The [Gallery Screen](#gallery) displays all the published drawings drawn by other users for you to view and comment on with other users.
+The [Gallery Screen](#gallery) displays all the uploaded drawings drawn by other users for you to view and comment on with other users.
 Displaying the drawings requires loading them into a FlatList using our `getURLs()` function.

 ```javascript
 const docsRef = collection(db, "uniqueImageNames");